Shaping welcoming and inclusive workplaces

 We reviewed recent literature on addressing negative workplace attitudes across a range of equality grounds and developed:

-Employer and employee surveys
+Employer and employee information gathering exercises

 More than 3,500 employees and nearly 300 employers of all sizes and in all sectors completed the questionnaire for their organisations.
 Thank you to everyone who completed the survey.
 Read the press release - the findings of our analyses are available below: